wn-doolittle/caliper-spec/guides/certification-guide.md

 2. Click the green "Start Certification" button.
 To terminate testing click the white "Cancel" button.

 3. An "Instructions" page provides both a test endpoint URL and a bearer token.
 Configure your software to send Caliper messages to the test endpoint URL.
-For each request, set the HTTP `Authorization` header field value to the provided bearer token and the HTTP `Host` header field value to the provided endpoint URL.
+For each request, set the HTTP <code>Authorization</code> header field value to the provided bearer token and the HTTP <code>Host</code> header field value to the provided endpoint URL.

 4. Initiate the product test, sending messages to the certification service endpoint.